Montana: Glacier National Park

 Included Meals: Breakfast, Lunch, Dinner

 After a breakfast buffet, you set out for the striking aquamarine tarn known as Iceberg Lake.
-The trail climbs briskly for the first few hundred yards, then gradually ascends to the lake (elevation gain of 1,200 feet).
+The trail gradually ascends to the lake (elevation gain of 1,200 feet).
 You traverse slopes colored with a profusion of wildflowers, including creamy white beargrass blossoms in early summer and magenta fireweed spikes in mid-summer.
 In all seasons, you behold breathtaking views of Swiftcurrent Glacier, Grinnell Point, and towering Mt.
 Wilbur, known to the Blackfeet as “Heavy Shield Mountain.”

 Ptarmigan Falls provides a refreshing rest spot on warm summer days.
 For a shorter walking option, you may turn back here and enjoy a leisurely afternoon at the lodge.
 For the longer option, continue to the glacial cirque that supports the frigid turquoise waters and ice flows of Iceberg Lake (elevation 6,094 feet).
 After the short or long option, enjoy a leisurely evening, choosing the locale for dinner on your own either at the hotel’s main dining room or the more casual “Swiss Lounge” with a full bar menu.